Construction Change Order Template 2026

 Approved change orders may be billed separately or included in a progress invoice according to the payment terms listed in the project agreement.

-For state specific contract notices, lien rights, retainage rules, and required legal language, ask a qualified professional.
+These clauses are practical examples, not legal advice.
+For state-specific contract notices, lien rights, retainage rules, and required legal language, check with a qualified professional.

 1. Estimate Software for Contractors